Publicly Funded IVF and IUI Programs Across Canada

 If you’re looking into funding for your intrauterine insemination (IUI) or in vitro fertilization (IVF) then look no further.
 This is a rundown of what you can expect from government funded fertility procedures in your province or territory.
 Anything that’s not covered, make sure to hang on to the receipts or save the appointments in a folder because you might be eligible to get money back at tax time.

-Below this table is a template letter to send to your MLA to advocate for changes if you see the need in your province or territory.
+There’s a link to find your MLA (locally elected Member of Legislative Assembly) in the table and below the table is a template letter to send to your MLA to advocate for changes if you see the need in your province or territory.

 Table: Publicly funded IVF programs across Canada